fls-bioinformatics-core/GFFUtils/README.markdown

 GFFUtils package provides the following utilities for working with GFF files:

  * `GFFcleaner.py`: performs various "cleaning" manipulations on a GFF file
- * `GFF_HTSeq_Annotator.py`: combine and annotate HTSeq-count output with data from the source GFF file
+ * `GFF_RNASeq_Annotator.py`: combine and annotate gene count data with information from a GFF file

 GFFcleaner.py
 -------------